melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/class-lists.md

 ## Uploading a class list file

-First, you need to reformat the class list provided by the school ready for upload:
+If the school did not provide the list in CSV format, you need to reformat it ready for upload:

 1. Navigate to the relevant Excel file for the school and open it.
 If there are multiple tabs in the Excel sheet, the records need to be combined into a single table.
 2. If present, remove the helper text row from the table (row 2).